Alf's Imperial Army

-Alf's Imperial Army is an organisation in New Zealand centered on the idea of "pacifist warfare", a form of mock combat.
+Alf's Imperial Army is an organisation in New Zealand centred on the idea of "pacifist warfare", a form of mock combat.
 It is very loosely organised along military lines, and has or had regiments present in several towns and cities in the country.
 As a self-declared "army," it exists to "battle" using strictly non-harmful weapons.
 The group identifies their battles as akin to theatrical performances.

 History

 Alf's Imperial Army, along with the concept of pacifist warfare, was created by Ian Brackenbury Channell, who is now known as the Wizard of New Zealand, in 1972 at the University of Melbourne.
 In 1973, Anthony Catford, a follower of the Wizard, moved to New Zealand and founded the 1st Canterbury Crusaders Regiment (later renamed the 1st Canterbury Light Infantry) in Christchurch.
 He organised the group's first battle at the city's University of Canterbury before moving to Wellington.

 By late 2023, the Army had reduced public engagements and largely withdrawn from university campuses.
 Active regiments are still present in Christchurch, Hamilton, and Oamaru, The Wizard still fills the role of Spiritual Leader of the Army.